top of page

 • 1995 Kolonel Bunker by Kujtim Cashku

-• 1996 Strana storia by banda sonora by Francesca Archibugi
+• 1996 La strana storia della banda sonora by Francesca Archibugi

 • 1997 Civilisées by Randa Chahal Sabbag